Gnocchi Bolognese Bake Recipe

 4. Add the white wine and cook for 2 minutes until it has mostly evaporated.

-7. Top with fresh basil and freshly grated Parmesan before serving.
+7. Top with fresh basil and freshly grated parmesan before serving.

 Notes